 At the time, while I am sure Mr. Meacham saw himself as a latter day Gandhi or Caesar Chavez, I likened his behavior to that of my kids who refused to eat when they did not get their way.
 Many agreed.
 Like my kids, the first round of a tantrum even after it is pacified, is rarely the last.
 It often entails grandiose statements, exaggerated emotion and tears.

 Article continues belowMr.
 Meacham has followed the pattern.

 In the case of my kids, my son Jesse lashes out at the object of the conflict, declares his forever intent and slams his fist down.
 “I HATE school!
 I am never going back there ever!
-And I am NEVER going to talk to <fill in the blank> again!” he will declare with absolute conviction, red-faced and tears streaming down his face.
+And I am NEVER going to talk to

 The tears always get me, it breaks my heart to see him cry, but I am also conflicted and try not to laugh at the perfectly executed high drama.
 So, I hug him and address him in a reasonable voice.

 “OK, Pal.
 I know you are having hard feelings right now, and it is never OK to hate.
 Let’s just take a breath, calm down, and we can think it out a little later.
 Just know that I love you, and it is going to be OK.”
 With that, he crumples in my arms, and we let it go for a few hours before we can deal with the issue rationally.
 Which, we always do.

 “Let’s be clear about something, my mission, my purpose in life is to stand against the homosexual movement.
 Not to persecute or hate gay individuals, but to stand against and defeat the homosexual movement.